Sarah-Hesham-2022/Sarah-Hesham-2022/README.md

 ### Hi there 👋

-Computer Science and Bioinformatics Senior at Faculty of Computers and Artificial Intelligence, Cairo University
+Fresh graduate in Computer Science and Bioinformatics from the Faculty of Computers and Artificial Intelligence at Cairo University.

-September 2019 - July 2023
+Interested in Artificial Intelligence, Machine Learning, Deep Learning, Computer Vision, Bioinformatics, Computer Graphics, Game Programming/Development, and AR/VR/MR/XR.

-Interested in Artificial Intelligence, Machine Learning, Deep Learning, Computer Vision, Bioinformatics, Computer Graphics, Game Programming/Development and AR/VR/MR/XR.
+I am always seeking opportunities to learn, gain experience, and develop my skills.

 Check out my repositories and feel free to leave your feedback.